Alcohol exclusion laws

 There is to date no scientific evidence that alcohol exclusion laws discourage drunk driving.
-In fact, some argue that these laws discourage physicians and hospitals from testing accident victims for possible alcohol in their blood (BAC).
+In fact, some argue that these laws discourage physicians and hospitals from testing crash victims for possible alcohol in their blood (BAC).
 That’s because insurance companies can refuse to pay doctors and hospitals for treating patients found to have alcohol in their bodies.
 In short, screening for alcohol could lead to the loss of payments from insurance companies.
 Because of this, there is concern that alcohol exclusion laws help drunken drivers avoid detection and increase the likelihood that they will repeat their crime in the future.
 Nine states now prohibit alcohol exclusions and several more are currently considering such action.